 There have been no shortage of people arguing that the public option is now so “weak” that it’s no longer worth fighting for, and that we should instead try to “kill the bill.”

-As the Senate begins debate today at 3pm ET, the fact is they are going to be debating between two choices: a bill (A) without a public option or a bill (B) with a public option.
+As the Senate begins debate today (currently airing on CSPAN2 and being liveblogged by Jon), the fact is they are going to be debating between two choices: a bill (A) without a public option or a bill (B) with a public option.
 Not one single member of the Senate Democratic caucus has said they want to (C) “kill the bill,” so at this point it’s likely to fall short of the 60 votes needed and not a realistic proposition.

 If the bill gets through the Senate without a public option, members of the House have said they will kill it and (C) becomes realistic.
 But they’re not going to “kill the bill” they just passed, which is what advocates of (C) are calling for, as evidenced by the fact that they just voted for it.